traceylungahi/traceylungahi/README.md

 # Hello There 👋🏾, I'm Tracey

-I am a full stack developer that enjoys building various web applications.
+I am a software engineer that enjoys building various web applications.
 I mostly enjoy backend development.
 Everyday is a day to learn something new, and therefore, I am still learning.

 - I am currently available for hire and open to new job opportunities or collaboration